“I’m curious about my birth parents.” I donned a second sweater because my adoptive father kept the house so cold. “What do you know about them?”

 This had always been his answer.
 Dad was nonchalant and convincing.
 He was a record player, a well-oiled machine, an equity actor delivering his lines like a pro.
 I always nodded as if I was swayed, as if I was an easy mark, as if I was a model child.
 But, part of me knew he was lying.
 Otherwise, why ask him the very same question every two or three years?
 Why revisit the issue again and again?
 Why be repeatedly bombarded with the phrase “those people”?
 Insanity is doing the same thing over and over, and expecting a different result, but I was not crazy, and I was not gullible.
 I was wary.
 I suspected he was fibbing.
 I aimed to catch him off guard by posing the question at the right moment, on the right day, when he was looking to the left and not the right.
 I hoped to catch him in the midst of a mental nap and force him to blurt out the truth in frustration.
 But, Dad was not an “off guard” sort of fellow, and he rarely became frustrated.
 He was too controlled, too rehearsed, and just too darn composed.

 I shrugged, knowing “those people” would remain a mystery for a while longer—maybe even forever—and ventured into the kitchen to make some lunch.
 There were two choices: frozen or canned.
 These were what Dad called “the primary food groups.”
 Packaged products or so-called convenience food had sustained me since babyhood with four exceptions: iceberg lettuce, carrots, red Delicious apples, and tomatoes.
 I had been taught that broccoli, spinach, green beans, and orange juice came from the freezer.
 Pears, asparagus, mushrooms, and peaches lived in tin cans.
-Whole grains were kooky and only wackos on the west coast ate them.
-In fact, the only bread in the house, growing up, had been white and pre-sliced.
+Whole grains were kooky and only wackos on the West Coast ate them.
+In fact, as I grew up, the only bread in the house had been white and pre-sliced.
 Tofu, quinoa, sushi, chia seeds, bean sprouts, and other “hippie foods” were simply never discussed.
-My childhood was all about Twinkies, Tater tots, sugary cereals, pretzels, frozen pizza, and Oreos.
+My childhood was all about Twinkies, tater tots, sugary cereals, pretzels, frozen pizza, and Oreos.
 Bad habits are hard to break, so my diet changed little after I left for college.
 In fact, on this very day, the fridge back in my Las Vegas apartment was stocked with my parents’ Kool-Aid.

 “Why didn’t you at least get a mid-size, Missy?”
 (Family and friends called me by the nickname “Missy” back then.)